Digital X-Ray Imaging

 The direct X-ray conversion method has the main benefit of having a higher modulation transfer function (MTF), leading to a high spatial resolution and highly contrasted images.
 Where traditional x-rays left a margin of error, digital detectors reduce that margin.
 There are several reasons to choose digital images over traditional x-ray technology.

-- Digital x-ray image acquisition reduces waste and overhead for healthcare facilities while allowing for direct data capture during a patient session.
+- Digital x-ray image acquisition reduces waste and overhead for healthcare facilities while allowing for direct data capture and low noise during a patient session.
+Analogic’s technology improves overall communication systems between medical devices.

-- The digital image goes straight to a computer for a reduction in radiation dosewith no loss of clarity.
-Conventional radiography does not provide dose efficiency.
+- The digital image goes straight to a computer for a reduction in radiation dose with no loss of clarity.
+Conventional radiography does not provide low-dose/dose efficiency choices.

 Patented Amorphous Selenium Technology

 Our patented Selenium structure includes blocking layers that permit fast image readout and high dynamic range.
-Our Selenium technology is suitable for both static and dynamic imaging.
-Find out how Analogic’s cutting-edge digital technology can improve patient care, provide real time data capture, and improve picture archiving for easier patient records.
+Our Selenium technology is suitable for both static and dynamic imaging with x-ray image intensifiers to improve detail for accurate diagnosis.
+Find out how Analogic’s cutting-edge digital technology can improve patient care, provide real-time data capture, and improve picture archiving for easier patient records.